 Working with AARC

-The main focus of CORBEL is science, not building AAI solutions, so the project opened a call for a AAI Architecture that would answer their requirements.
+The main focus of CORBEL is science, not building AAI solutions, so the project opened a call for an AAI architecture that would answer their requirements.

 The pilot started in December 2017 and is being rolled out in three stages:

-The second, ongoing Phase 2 (February – end-May 2018) aims to operate the dedicated AAI components according to the agreed service level and to provide technical integration of identity providers and service providers.
-This phase improves security and trust and provides security incident response capabilities.
+Phase 2 (February – end-May 2018) aimed to operate the dedicated AAI components according to the agreed service level and to provide technical integration of identity providers and service providers.
+This phase improved security and trust and provided security incident response capabilities.